fayizferosh/btech-mini-project/README.md

 Resistance = \frac{(5V - 2V)}{10mA} = \frac{3V}{10mA} = 300\Omega
 ```

-So, approximately we took 330 $\Omega$ resistor.
+So, approximately I took 330 $\Omega$ resistor.

-Since using relay without proper circuits required might cause back emf voltage spike or some other undesired event, which is the reason why we chose the Relay Module.
+Since using relay without proper circuits required might cause back emf voltage spike or some other undesired event, which is the reason why I chose the Relay Module.
 The circuit consists of a transistor an LED and few resistors.
 Here the transistor provides protection.
 A transistor in between will allow a 5V signal from the microconytroller to switch a 12V signal via the transistor to the relay - thus turning it *On*.
 The LED is connected in such a way that it will be lit when the relay is turned *On*.
 In the event of a back emf voltage spike or some other undesired event only your transistor will be blown, instead of the entire circuit.
 The interfacing, working and further information along with reference to datasheet is available in "Component Study" section.

 The FT232RL USB to UART TTL Module is the best module available in the market which supports serial programming that is supported by the microcontroller.
 The interfacing, working and further information along with reference to datasheet is available in "Component Study" section.